The name Pagingtum first arose amongst the Anglo-Saxon

 in 1538 and Worcestershire

 .
-In 1529 he received an extraordinary grant from Henry VIII permitting him to wear his hat in the King's presence...
-Another 105 words (8 lines of text) are included under the topic Early Pagingtum Notables in all our PDF Extended History products and printed products wherever possible.
+In 1529 he received an extraordinary grant from Henry VIII permitting him to wear his hat in the King's presence.
+Robert Pakington (c.1489-1536), was a London merchant and Member of Parliament who was murdered on his way to Mass at the Mercers' chapel; Sir Thomas Pakington (c.1530-1571)...
+Another 78 words (6 lines of text) are included under the topic Early Pagingtum Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pagingtum family to the New World and Oceana